CryptoRodeo/oras-downstream/README.md

 # oras-downstream
-A repo showcasing a basic 'Midstream' solution
+A repo showcasing a basic 'MidStream' solution

 # Basic definitions
-- upstream repo: The open source project repo we want to track
+- Upstream repo: The open source project repo we want to track
-- downstream repo: The Red Hat repo holding the git submodule reference to the upstream repo
+- Downstream repo: The Red Hat repo holding the git submodule reference to the upstream repo

 # Workflow
 ## Create a downstream repo